• Laboratory Experiments

 The Aluminum Beverage Can.
 An article by William F. Hosford and John L. Duncan, from Scientific American, September 1994, describing the design and manufacture of aluminum beverage cans.

-Growing Alum Crystals This is what we do with the alum we make in the above experiment
+Growing Alum Crystals This is what we do with the alum we make in the above experiment.
+Growing crystals is chemical "magic", that is, it's a little art along with a chemical technique.
+Alum can be purchased in most supermarkets.

 Chemical Reactions

-Chemical Reactions This is an introduction to chemical reactions in microscale
+Chemical Reactions This is a conceptual introduction to chemical reactions in microscale

 Synthesis of Zinc Iodide: Tracking a Chemical Reaction This experiment is meant to be paired with Chemical Reactions, above.
-Students look at properties of the reactants and product.
+Students look at properties of the reactants and product and document a chemical change.

 Plop, Plop, Fizz, Fizz, Limiting Reagents and Determination of NaHCO3 in Alka Seltzer Tablets